No. You are not able to use your previous login due to a system, rules and t&c change.

-All semi-finalists will be informed about their progress into the next round.
-The 50 finalists will be announced in public and invited to the unveiling event where the winners will be honored.
+All 275 semi-finalists will be informed about their progress into the next round.
+The 55 finalists will be announced in public and invited to the unveiling event where the eleven category winners and the overall winner will be honored.

-As soon as the 50 finalists are announced, members of the general public will have the opportunity to vote for his or her favorite image on the Red Bull Illume website.
-The image with the most votes will win the Peoples’ Choice Award.
+As soon as the 55 finalists are announced, members of the general public will have the opportunity to vote for his or her favorite image on the Red Bull Illume website.
+The image with the most votes will win the Peoples’ Choice Award in July 2018.